 - Have contributed to the social security system of one of the countries that Canada has established a social security agreement.

 You can find out more about the conditions for overseas Canadians and pensions here.

-Knowing when the Service Canada pays out the OAS pension’s monthly payments can be essential for your financial planning during retirement.
-Remember that the OAS Canada pension is one of the two pension payouts you can receive from the Service Canada.
+Knowing when Service Canada pays out the OAS pension’s monthly payments can be essential for your financial planning during retirement.
+Remember that the OAS Canada pension is one of the two pension payouts you can receive from Service Canada.
 The dates for OAS Canada payments are the same as the CPP.
-You can check out my article on up to date CPP Payment Dates.
+You can check out my article on up-to-date CPP Payment Dates.

 The Guaranteed Income Supplement (GIS) is a monthly benefit that is available to seniors who have a low income and are living in Canada.
 It is a program that can supplement your OAS but does not count as part of your taxable net income.
 You can qualify for GIS if: